 Check the communication from the Follower machine to OIDC provider.

 curl -Is https://keycloak:8443/auth/realms/master | head -n 1 HTTP/1.1 200 OK

 Rerun authentication requests until the following message is written in the log:

 CONJ00021D - Concurrency limited cache updated successfully

-Followercontainer, run the date command:
+Follower, run the date command:

-docker exec <DAP-container-name> date
+docker exec <Conjur-container-name> date

-Validate that the returned time is aligned to the OIDC Provider in one of the following ways:
+Validate that the returned time is aligned to the OIDC provider in one of the following ways:

-- Decode a valid ID Token to extract the time
+- Decode a valid ID token to extract the time

-- Check the time in the OIDC Provider dashboard
+- Check the time in the OIDC provider dashboard